dennis-m-e/data-engineering-iu-task-2/README.md

 cd <path/to/your/desired/directory> && git clone https://github.com/dennis-m-e/data-engineering-iu-task-2.git
 ```

 2) Start the system via docker compose from the same terminal.
-Please note that the startup procedure can take up to two minutes!
+Please note that the startup procedure can take some time and you might have to wait a few minutes until data appears in the MongoDB!

 ```bash
 cd data-engineering-iu-task-2 && docker compose up --build